normelius/reloc/README.md

 ## Usage
 #### Server-side
 Start server where you want to receive files.
 If no path is specified the home folder is used.
 Two modes of the server can be used; internal or external.
 By using the internal mode, only connection over the local network is possible.
-By using external mode, connection to the server can be made ifover the internet if the specified port is open in the network.
+By using external mode, connection to the server can be made over the internet if the specified port is open in the network.

 ```python